lennygir/polito-se2-23-02-thesis/README.md

 - PUT `/api/start-requests/:thesisRequestId`
     - Description
       - Updates an existing thesis request.
+    - You must be logged in as a student to use this endpoint
     - Parameters
       - thesisRequestId: Integer - ID of the thesis request to be updated.
     - Request Body